-We’re creating original VR documentaries and series that you'll be able to watch here on our site, on our app, and through exclusive distribution partners.
+We’re creating original VR documentaries and series that you'll be able to watch here on our site and through exclusive distribution partners.
 The films will be viewable on Google Cardboard, Samsung Gear VR, Oculus Rift, and other VR platforms.

-Our first slate of films will be released Summer 2016.
+Our first slate of films will be released in November 2016.
 Please follow us on Facebook or Twitter for news and updates, or contact us about collaborating.